robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 sacctmgr add qos zebra
 ```

-For setting the priority or other limits (check documentation):
+For setting the priority or other limits [check documentation](https://slurm.schedmd.com/qos.html):

 ```